PerformanC/CogLink/README.md

 # Coglink

-## About it
+## About

-Coglink (not defined yet, name idea by `ap8650#5478`, AKA HackerSmacker), the firsts [Concord](https://github.com/Cogmasters/concord)'s specific Lavalink wrapper, still trying to be low-level, where you can control a lot of things, and still with the amazing Concord's function design.

-## Why?

-Coglink provides simple, still really customizable, functions for you to control whatever you want, and still with ease.
-Also uses a lot of Concord's pre-installed libraries, being considered fully standard (as you would need Concord in any type of way to run it).

-## Performance

-Even without proof, it's fast, built with performance in mind, always.
-Any type of performance issue can be reported and will be fixed in the best way possible, but we aren't going to sacrifice stability to get more performance, don't worry.
+Coglink is a C99 Lavalink wrapper, with semi-full coverage of all Lavalink functions and features, allowing you to easily connect to a Lavalink server and use Lavalink features.

+The performance of Coglink isn't a thing you should be worried about, it provides high performance with a low memory footprint.

 ## Status

-Coglink can be used in production, what so ever it's not recommended for big bots since stability is the #1.
-Coglink is still in development and major updates are still expected to improve user experience.
-If you want to contribute, feel free to open a pull request.
-And would be awesome if you could let me know if you already made a bot with Coglink, please let me know at my Discord, `Pedro.js#9446`.
+While Coglink isn't fully stable, you can still use it in private bots and such, but I wouldn't recommend using it in a public bot since it still has many bugs that could be capable of causing a segmentation fault.

 ## Credits

-This library wouldn't be possible without [Cogmaster](https://discord.gg/YcaK3puy49)'s guild members, they helped me all the way through, and special thanks to `müller#1001`, Concord's lead developer, without him, nothing of this would be possible, thank you! ❤️
+Even thought I'm the single maintainer of Coglink, I got a lot of help, thanks [Cogmaster](https://discord.gg/YcaK3puy49)'s guild members for this.
+And special thanks to `müller#1001`, Concord's lead developer, without him, nothing of this would be possible, thank you! ❤️

-Yep, me, the lead developer, or the single developer of this library, what so ever I got a lot of help from other people to make possible this library, thanks.

-## Dependencies

-* `Concord (master/dev)` 2.2.0
-* `jsmn-find` included on Concord 2.2.0
-* `jsmn` included on Concord 2.2.0
-* `Concord's websocket` 2.2.0

-*Tested on:* Ubuntu 22.04.1 x64

 ## Installation